lvdongxu/lvdongxu.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 Two co-first-authored paper about *DSA's Efficiency Optimization on KV Cache in LLMs* and *Near Memory Processing for Generative LLM inference* are accepted by DAC.
+One co-authored paper about *Bit-serial Neural Network Acceleration* is also accepted by DAC.
+Congratulations to Zhenyu Li, Liyan Chen and Gang Wang!!!
 - *2025.01*: &nbsp;🎉🎉 One co-authored paper about *Near Memory Processing* is accepted by TCAD.
 Congratulations to Liyan Chen!!!
 - *2024.11*: &nbsp;🎉🎉 One guided papers about *Neural Rendering Acceleration* is accepted by TCAD.
 Congratulations to Yuzhou Chen and Zhenyu Li!!!
 - *2024.11*: &nbsp;🎉🎉 Two co-authored papers about *Efficient SNN and Hyper-dimensional Computing* are accepted by DATE 2025.
 Congratulations to Haomin Li!!!